 I've spent years testing mobile keyboards (bit of an odd hobby, I know), and I can tell ya that most of these AI features aren't exclusive to Samsung's hardware.
 They're actually available through various keyboard apps that work on practically any Android device.
-Let's break down how you can get these features without upgrading your phone.
+In fact, some third-party keyboards have evolved beyond what Samsung offers, incorporating GPT-powered assistance and more nuanced contextual understanding.

 What exactly are we talkin about when we mention the S24's AI keyboard?
 You might be wonderin what all the fuss is about.